-One of the best-preserved medieval towns in Europe, the old Bavarian Imperial City of Rothenburg ob der Tauber is a delightful place to spend time.
-Widely considered one of the most attractive towns in Germany, it's also one of the most popular stopovers on the country's excellent Romantic Road tourist route.
-Picturesquely positioned on the steep banks of the River Tauber, its walls and towers have remained untouched since the Thirty Years War of 1618.
-Adding to the experience are the many excellent museums dealing with the town's rich history, along with countless architectural splendors such as the 13th-century Town Hall (Rathaus), the 14th-century Council Tavern with its old clock and mechanical figures, and its many fine old churches.
-As you explore the town's splendid old streets and buildings, you'll easily be transported to another time and place.
+One of the best-preserved medieval towns in Europe, the old Bavarian Imperial City of Rothenburg ob der Tauber is considered one of the most attractive towns in Germany.
+It is also one of the most popular stops on the country's Romantic Road tourist route.
+Picturesquely positioned on the steep banks of the River Tauber, its walls and towers look much as they did in the 16th century, while many of the buildings inside the walls are even older.

 See also: Where to Stay in Rothenburg

-Dominating the Marktplatz of Rothenburg ob der Tauber is the imposing Town Hall (Rathaus), one of the finest in southern Germany.
-The oldest part of this majestic building, constructed in the 13th century, faces Herrngasse, with a later addition being the 16th-century 50-meter-high tower (a must visit for its views over the Old Town).
+The charming streets and little squares surrounded by well-kept half-timbered houses have made Rothenburg the poster child for Germany's famed Romantic Road, and for Germany itself.
+So as you wander through the Old Town, its familiar scenes may make you feel as though you'd been here before.
+Dominating the Marktplatz at its center is the imposing Town Hall (Rathaus), one of the finest in southern Germany.
+The oldest part of this majestic building, constructed in the 13th century, faces Herrngasse.
+A later addition is the 16th-century, 50-meter-high tower, from which you'll find views over the Old Town.
 The section facing the market was constructed in 1578 and includes the fine Imperial Hall, still used for theatrical performances and concerts.
 Also of interest are the former Council Tavern (Ratstrinkstube), added in 1466, and the old clock with its quaint mechanical figures.

 Address: Marktplatz, 91541 Rothenburg ob der Tauber

 Just a short stroll from the Town Hall is St. Jacob's Church (Kirchengemeinde St. Jakob).
-Completed in 1485, it's widely considered to be one of the finest such churches in Germany and is well worth exploring.
-Another highlight is the Altar of the Holy Blood, a superb wood carving dating from 1505 with a representation of the Last Supper.
-Also of importance is the Twelve Apostles Altar, notable for having the oldest representation of Rothenburg, along with the 700-year-old stained glass in the East Choir.
-(English language guided and audio tours are available.)
+Completed in 1485, it's widely considered to be one of the finest such churches in Germany.
+Highlights are the Altar of the Holy Blood, a superb wood carving dating from 1505 depicting the Last Supper, and the 700-year-old stained glass in the East Choir..
+The Twelve Apostles Altar shows the oldest known representation of Rothenburg.
+English language guided and audio tours are available.

 Address: Klostergasse 15, 91541 Rothenburg ob der Tauber